pigshell/pigshell/src/doc/psty.md

     desktop from Javascript has always been a challenge because there is no way to "stream" it.
 The File API is still very much a work in progress.

-    Accessing the local filesystem via an HTTP server gives us a ton of
-    benefits: streaming reads and writes, ability to move data back and forth from the cloud to the desktop, and an unlimited workspace.
+    Accessing the local filesystem via an HTTP server gives us many benefits: streaming reads and writes, the ability to move data back and forth from the cloud to the desktop, and an unlimited workspace.

 3.  **Utilities:** Tons of apps are coming to Javascript every day, many of them via the Emscripten route, but there are still a wealth of tools available